EncycloAcid/DirSizer/README.md

 # 📁 Folder Size Utility

-A Python command-line tool to calculate folder sizes, display them in a human-readable format, and optionally rename folders to include their size information.
+A Python command-line tool to calculate folder sizes, display them in a readable format, and optionally rename folders to include their size information.

 ## Features